multiparty/jigg/README.md

 JIGG is designed for semi-honest parties, in either node, or the browser.
 We support point-and-permute, free-XOR, free single-input gates, encryption from a random oracle (fixed-key XChaCha20).
 The half-AND optimization is compatible but not yet supported.
 The default label size is 128 bits and relies on JavaScript's Uint8Array class.
 The [`simple-labels`](https://github.com/wyatt-howe/jigg/tree/simple-labels) branch demonstrates dynamically-sized labels ≤53 bits without using arrays.
 Some potential improvements are listed in the to-do section.

 ## To Do
-- Change the current oblivious transfer to use ECC from libsodium
-- Encrypt communications between parties (or use ECC)
 - Half AND gate optimization
 - Compress JSON intermediate messages